ipums/pseudo_jaro_winkler/readme.md

-# Psuedo Jaro Winkler
+# Pseudo Jaro Winkler

 ## Overview

-Psuedo Jaro Winkler is a library used for creating very fast (almost) jaro winkler scores.
+Pseudo Jaro Winkler is a library used for creating very fast (almost) jaro winkler scores.
 It compares two datasets and writes out the indices of the matches above a specific threshold.

 This library was developed primarily for matching historical US names, but could have other uses as well.
 All tests were done using names from the 1880 US census.

 ## How to use at the command line

-First build `psuedo_jaro_winkler` using cargo:
+First build `pseudo_jaro_winkler` using cargo:

 ```
 cargo build --release
 ```

-Then you can call `./target/release/psuedo_jaro_winkler input/file_a.txt input/file_b.txt output`.
+Then you can call `./target/release/pseudo_jaro_winkler input/file_a.txt input/file_b.txt output`.
 Use the `--help` flag for more information on the arguments.

 ## How to use as library

-There is currently just one function availabile: `psuedo_jaro_winkler`.
+There is currently just one function availabile: `pseudo_jaro_winkler`.
 You can call it like this:

 ```
-psuedo_jaro_winkler(PathBuf::from("output_dir"), names_a, names_b, 0.8)
+pseudo_jaro_winkler(PathBuf::from("output_dir"), names_a, names_b, 0.8)
 ```

 This will compare all the strings in `names_a` to all the strings in `names_b`.